 Luke Nola is the creator of madcap children’s show Let’s Get Inventin’, which over seven seasons spawned awards, dozens of inventions — and 11 successful patents.
 The show screened in more than 30 countries.
 Nola began as a graphic designer, and the advertising world soon led him to television; he has also directed children’s shows Life on Ben and The Goober Brothers, in which he played one of the Goobers.

-Ant Timpson’s longtime love affair with film — especially the wild and 'incredibly strange' end of the spectrum — has seen him launch long-running film festivals, exhibition companies, and New Zealand’s biggest film-making competition: 48 Hours.
-He has also been part of the producing team on a run of features, from Housebound to How to Meet Girls from a Distance.
+Ant Timpson’s longtime love affair with movies — especially the wild and 'incredibly strange' end of the spectrum — has seen him launch long-running film festivals and New Zealand's biggest filmmaking contest, 48 Hours.
+He has been part of the producing team on a run of features, from Housebound to The ABCs of Death.
+In 2019 Timpson directed thriller Come to Daddy, starring Elijah Wood.